 As an employer, it’s important to be frank and upfront about seasonal expectations and timelines for your small business.
 As a job seeker, it’s important to sell your skills just as much as you would for a full-time position.
 Part-time work can bring you the experience you need for your long-term goals, and it could also potentially bring you opportunities for full-time positions at the company you temporarily work for.
 Here are five tips for both employers and job seekers on how to interview for a seasonal job.

 Tips for hiring seasonal employees:

 When you’re interviewing a potential employee, be honest with them.
 Let them know this position has a hard end date.
 If there isn’t much of a possibility for a full-time position to become available to them in the near future, inform them of that.
-However, if you’re able to, let them know that if they work with you and show their dedication, you’ll hold their résumé on file for the future.
+However, if you’re able to, let them know that if they work with you and show their dedication, you’ll hold their résumé on file for future hiring opportunities after the holidays are over.
 Being upfront and honest from the start will help both you and the job seeker find the best opportunities.

 Some job seekers might worry they won’t be fully trained for a seasonal position.
 It’s important to remember that every position, full-time or part-time, needs adequate onboarding and training to ensure your operations run smoothly.
 Even if they’ll be employed for only a few months, not fully understanding how to complete their job will cause problems for you in the long-run.
 It could even lead to higher turnover rates, which isn’t good for your small business.

 Ask behavioral questions.